mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 Here are a few things to take care of when programming:
 * Between two statements, you always need a `;`, also if the first statement ends with `}`.
 * When you subtract a literal positive number, precede that number by a space.
-For example, the statement `print 1-1;` wont work.
+For example, the statement `print 1-1;` won't work.
 The text `-1` is interpreted as a negative number and then there is no operator between the numbers `1` and `-1`.
 The expression `print 1 - 1;` works.